 Check out this awesome Beehive Stamping Art for Preschoolers!
 It’s perfect for your next Bees or Bugs unit.
 And let’s not forget that little kids think it’s so cool to stamp beehives with bubble wrap!
+You’re definitely not going to want to miss this awesome process art experience!

 It’s April, y’all!
 Can you believe it?